-• All students, including students with IEPs, were eligible to seek a virtual seat at Swan Creek School.
-The original deadline for enrollment in Swan Creek School Blended Virtual eLearning Program has passed.
-Families interested in enrolling their student(s) for the 2021-2022 school year will be added to the official Wait List.
+• All students, including students with IEPs, are eligible to seek a virtual seat at Swan Creek School.
+Families interested in enrolling their student(s) for the 2022-2023 school year can contact the school directly.
 HCPS will consider all requests on an individual basis, as openings become available.